The Triangle Region is in the race to lower carbon emissions by reducing fossil fuel use – and we’ve taken a strong lead.

 "Today, North Carolina moves strongly into a reliable and affordable clean energy future.
 This new bipartisan law requires the North Carolina Utilities Commission to take steps needed to get North Carolina a 70% reduction in carbon emission by the year 2030 and to carbon neutrality by 2050," said Governor Cooper.
 "Making transformative change is often controversial and never easy, especially when there are different points of view on big, complex issues.
 But coming to the table to find common ground is how government should work."

-This North Carolina-based company enables the transition to a net zero world by being one of the world’s lowest cost producers of lithium hydroxide.
-They are strategically located to serve the rapidly growing electric vehicle supply chain including proximity to resources, operations, and prospective customers.
-Piedmont is on track to be the most sustainable provider of lithium hydroxide in the world.
+This North Carolina-based company enables the transition to a net zero world by being one of the world’s lowest-cost lithium hydroxide producers.
+They are strategically located to serve the rapidly growing electric vehicle supply chain, including proximity to resources, operations, and prospective customers.
+Piedmont is on track to be the world's most sustainable provider of lithium hydroxide.

-The Research Triangle Region is a place where researchers and developers can come together to share knowledge and foster community.
+The Research Triangle Region is where researchers and developers come together to work on the next generation of electricity for batteries and electric vehicles.

 Center for Additive Manufacturing & Logistics

 The Center for Additive Manufacturing and Logistics (CAMAL) started in 2014 with the support of the Edward P. Fitts Department of Industrial and Systems Engineering (ISE) and NC State University.
 The center was born from ISE’s strong manufacturing tradition, a legacy that included a pre-eminent Furniture Manufacturing and Management Center and the groundbreaking Rapid Prototyping Lab.
-It was in this lab that 3D-printing metal parts using the world’s first commercial ARCAM AB Electron Beam Melting (EBM) Machine started in 2003.
-These strong manufacturing links combined with a globally-respected faculty, gives us the background and skills to perform groundbreaking research.
+It was in this lab that 3D-printed metal parts using the world’s first commercial ARCAM AB Electron Beam Melting (EBM) Machine started in 2003.
+These strong manufacturing links and a globally respected faculty give us the background and skills to perform groundbreaking research.

 FREEDM Systems Center

-The FREEDM Center is building the internet of energy: a network of distributed energy resources that intelligently manages power using secure communications and advanced power electronics.
-Its research priorities include power electronics packaging, controls theory, solid state transformers, fault isolation devices, and power systems simulation and demonstration.
+The FREEDM Center is building the Internet of Energy: a distributed energy resource network that intelligently manages power using secure communications and advanced power electronics.
+Its research priorities include power electronics packaging, controls theory, solid-state transformers, fault isolation devices, and power systems simulation and demonstration.

 PowerAmerica

 PowerAmerica, a proud member of Manufacturing USA, brings together the brightest minds in the wide bandgap (WBG) semiconductor world.
-Semiconductor manufacturers and the companies that use power semiconductors in their products are working together to accelerate the adoption of next generation silicon carbide (SiC) and gallium nitride (GaN) power electronics.
+Semiconductor manufacturers and companies that use power semiconductors in their products are working together to accelerate the adoption of next-generation silicon carbide (SiC) and gallium nitride (GaN) power electronics.

-Its objective is to reduce the cost and the perceived risk inherent with this new technology.
-With the backing of the U.S. Department of Energy and engagement of top researchers, we exchange knowledge and processes and provide access to an educated workforce.
-This enables American industry to develop more innovative power electronics products and systems.
+Its objective is to reduce the cost and the perceived risk inherent in this new technology.
+With the backing of the U.S. Department of Energy and the engagement of top researchers, we exchange knowledge and processes and provide access to an educated workforce.
+This enables the American industry to develop innovative power electronics products and systems.

 Sites Available Now

-The Triangle Region is constantly growing with more and more megasites available for rapidly expanding organizations.
+The Triangle Region is constantly growing, with more and more megasites available for rapidly expanding companies.